darindimitroff/darin-siteleaf/work/proctest.md

 My work for Proctest has spanned a long period of time.
 Here’s a summary of what I’ve done for the team:

 - dramatically simplified the product’s IA and overall user flows
-- lead a major redesign of the test-taking side of the product
+- led a major redesign of the test-taking side of the product
 - coordinated the design team through a migration from a custom stack to Learnosity
-- introduced upper-management to the concept of design systems and lead the process of building v1 of Proctest’s design system
+- introduced upper-management to the concept of design systems and led the process of building v1 of Proctest’s design system